digitalocean/digitalocean-cloud-controller-manager/README.md

 curl <host>:<port>/metrics
 ```

+### DO API rate limiting

+DO API usage is subject to [certain rate limits](https://docs.digitalocean.com/reference/api/api-reference/#section/Introduction/Rate-Limit).
+In order to protect against running out of quota for extremely heavy regular usage or pathological cases (e.g., bugs or API thrashing due to an interfering third-party controller), a custom rate limit can be configured via the `DO_API_RATE_LIMIT_QPS` environment variable.
+It accepts a float value, e.g., `DO_API_RATE_LIMIT_QPS=3.5` to restrict API usage to 3.5 queries per second.

 ### Run Containerized

 If you want to test your changes in a containerized environment, create a new